sample-accelerators/steeltoe-weatherforecast/README.md

 A sample accelerator for Steeltoe.

 This sample is based on the Weather Forecast RESTful API application made available from Microsoft.
-It provides a single endpoint, `/weatherforecast`, that returns a mock forecast for the upcoming several days.

 The application also includes several Steeltoe features: management endpoints, dynamic logging, and distributed tracing.